jacobh310/stock_prediction-models/KNearest_Neighbor_regressor/README.md

 # KNearest Neighbors SPY Price Direction Model
 ---
 #### At a glance
 - Machine Learning Project aimed to make a model that can predict the the direction of the SPY etf price on the next trading day

+Checkout the Web App: https://knn-stock-predictor.herokuapp.com/

 ## Introduction